1. Blog

 TCS New York City Marathon

-Annually the largest marathon in the world, New York is the 800-pound gorilla of the series with a world-record 53,636 runners crossing its Central Park finish line in 2019.
-Its sprawling course traverses the city’s five boroughs, starting on the Verrazano–Narrows Bridge in Staten Island and passing through Brooklyn, Queens and the Bronx before finishing in Manhattan.
-And like the city itself, the race attracts a decidedly international field, with runners from all 50 U.S. states and (in 2019) 141 countries.
+Annually the largest marathon in the world, New York is the 800-pound gorilla of the series with a world-record 59,226 runners crossing its Central Park finish line in 2025.
+Its sprawling course traverses the city’s five boroughs, starting on the Verrazano–Narrows Bridge in Staten Island and passing through Brooklyn, Queens, and the Bronx before finishing in Manhattan.
+And like the city itself, the race attracts a decidedly international field, with runners from all 50 U.S. states and (in 2025) 130 countries.
 If you’re looking for 26.2 miles of memories, no race does “epic” on a grander scale than New York City.

-Cutoff time: The race officially ends at 8:30pm local time (EST).
-Sweep buses will follow the marathon route at a pace of 6 hours, 30 minutes (approximately 15 minutes per mile) after the final wave start; once these buses pass the streets will reopen to traffic, services such as aid stations and medical assistance will no longer be available, and participants on the course should move onto the sidewalks.
+Cutoff time: The race officially ends at 10:00pm EST; participants crossing the finish line after 10:00pm will not be recorded as official finishers but will receive a finisher medal.
+Sweep buses will follow the marathon route at a pace of 7 hours (approximately 16 minutes per mile) after the final wave start; once these buses pass the streets will reopen to traffic, services such as aid stations and medical assistance will no longer be available, and participants on the course should move onto the sidewalks.

-Complementing its long-time focus on professional athletes, in 2018 the series launched the AbbottWMM Wanda Age Group World Rankings to celebrate the achievements of age-group marathoners and “everyday champions.”
-Each year, marathon runners in nine separate age groups (ages 40–80+) can compete at any of 250+ Wanda Age Group Qualifying Races worldwide to earn ranking points.
-At the end of each qualifying period (Jan 1–Dec 31), the top-ranked age-group runners are invited to compete in the AbbottWMM Wanda Age Group World Championship, which takes place as part of one of the six World Marathon Majors.
+Complementing its long-time focus on professional athletes, in 2018 the series launched the AbbottWMM Marathon Tours & Travel Age Group World Rankings to celebrate the achievements of age-group marathoners and “everyday champions.”
+Each year, marathon runners in nine separate age groups (ages 40–80+) can compete at any of 380+ Age Group Qualifying Races worldwide to earn an Automatic Qualifying Time.
+At the end of each qualifying period (Oct 1, 2025–Sept 30, 2026 for the 2027 edition), the top-ranked age-group runners are invited to compete in the AbbottWMM Marathon Tours & Travel Age Group World Championship, which typically takes place in tandem with one of the seven World Marathon Majors.

 Conclusion

-Whether you’re seeking the perfect first-time marathon or chasing the coveted Six Star Finisher Medal for completing the series, the Abbott World Marathon Majors offer something for every running enthusiast.
+Whether you’re seeking the perfect first-time marathon or chasing the coveted Six Star Finisher Medal, the Abbott World Marathon Majors offers something for every running enthusiast.
 If you’ve run one or more of these races, we and your fellow runners would love for you to post your review(s) and share your experiences here on RaceRaves!

 Related Articles